d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 ```

 NDArrays represent (possibly multi-dimensional) arrays of numerical values.
 NDArrays with one axis correspond (in math-speak) to *vectors*.
 NDArrays with two axes correspond to *matrices*.
-For arrays with more than two axes, mathematicians don't have special names---they simply call them *tensors*.
+For arrays with more than two axes, mathematicians do not have special names---they simply call them *tensors*.

 The simplest object we can create is a vector.
 To start, we can use `arange` to create a row vector with 12 consecutive integers.